PaackEng/paack-remotedata/README.md

 ## Differences

-* RemoteData.Failure is always sub-divided into transmission errors and custom errors;
+* RemoteData.Failure is always sub-divided into transport errors and custom errors;
 * An extra module "Recyclable" for reusing information while fresh data is loading;
 * There are shorthand types for data loaded using Graphql.